iamjossi/3Tier-Web-Application-using-VPC-EC2--ALB-and-RDS/README.md

 5. **Data Layer (RDS Database):**
    - Provisioned an Amazon RDS instance in a private subnet to host the application's relational database.
-   - Chose an appropriate database engine (e.g., MySQL, PostgreSQL) and set up the necessary schemas and tables.
+   - Chose an appropriate database engine (MySQL).